akansharawat27/Clone-OpenOCRCorrect/README.md

 # Clone-OpenOCRCorrect

+Clone of OpenOCRCorrect application with the implementation of bold/unbold, superscript and subscript feature.

 # How to run the Code?

 1. Add the Shobhika Font to Ubuntu from https://github.com/Sandhi-IITBombay/Shobhika/releases/ for reading Devanagari: